-Any and all meeting minutes, notes from telephone conversations or meetings, and calendar invitations regarding telephone conversations or meetings between Alberta Environment and Parks and TransAlta Corp. and/or TransAlta Renewables Inc. regarding hydraulic fracturing, fracking, oil and gas operations, oil and gas development, induced seismicity, seismic risk or seismic hazard in the vicinity of Brazeau Dam and/or Power Canal Dyke infrastructure.
-Time Period: January 1, 2014 to November 13, 2020 This request excludes: duplicate records, email records which are duplicated in the final/longest string.
+Any and all correspondence, including emails and letters, between Alberta Environment and Parks and TransAlta Corp. and/or TransAlta Renewables Inc. regarding hydraulic fracturing, fracking, oil and gas operations, oil and gas development, induced seismicity, seismic risk or seismic hazard in the vicinity of Brazeau Dam and/or Power Canal Dyke infrastructure.
+Time Period: January 1, 2014 to November 13, 2020 This request excludes: duplicaterecords, email records which are duplicated in the final/longest string.